 - Students and the teacher know the plan for recess and lunch (where to eat, when to return, where to meet)

 - The teacher has a plan for introductions and activities for the day (keep it all very simple).
-There is more information included below.
+There is more information below.

 The Modifications for Special Classrooms